 Comprehensive Car Insurance

 Comprehensive car insurance is the most expensive option, yet the favourite of most car insurance buyers.
-It’s popular because it covers not only the damage or disappearance of your car but also your accountability for any harm or destruction it may cause.
-Specifically, comprehensive car insurance provides full service or renewal of your car in incidents like car theft, car crash, fire incident, and damages caused by violent weather.
+It’s popular because it covers not only your car but also your accountability for any harm or destruction it may cause to other vehicles.
+Specifically, comprehensive car insurance provides full service or renewal of your car in incidents like car theft, car crash, fire, and damage caused by extreme weather.

-Aside from that, it also offers optional purchase of cover types with the likes of temporary vehicle replacement and windscreen replacement.
-You also have a choice whether to avail of market value or agreed value as an addendum to your policy.
+Aside from that, it also offers optional extra cover such as hire car and windscreen replacement.
+You also have a choice whether to opt for market value or agreed value as an addendum to your policy.
 In these addendums, you are provided with a “say” in how much you will be compensated in case of car theft or car depreciation.
 However, these optional purchases and addendums will add to your premiums.

 Generally, third party car insurance will cover damage repairs on somebody else’s car or property but not on your car, especially if you are to blame for a collision.
 It is also inclusive of liability coverage in the form of financial aid whenever legal proceedings are involved due to accidental damage.
 However, this liability policy doesn’t stretch to personal harm.